Day of the Tentacle: Development

 Following a string of successful adventure games, LucasArts assigned Dave Grossman and Tim Schafer to lead development of a new game.
 The two had previously assisted Ron Gilbert with the creation of The Secret of Monkey Island and Monkey Island 2: LeChuck's Revenge, and the studio felt that Grossman and Schafer were ready to manage a project.
 The company believed that the pair's humor matched well with that of Maniac Mansion and suggested working on a sequel.
 The two developers agreed and commenced production.
 Gilbert and Gary Winnick, the creators of Maniac Mansion, collaborated with Grossman and Schafer on the initial planning and writing.
-The total budget for the game was about $600,000, according to Schafer.
+The total budget was about $600,000, according to Schafer.